Franz-Liszt-Denkmal

 How long should I spend visiting?

-A visit to the Franz-Liszt-Denkmal typically takes about 30 minutes to an hour, depending on your interest in exploring the area further.
+A visit to the Franz-Liszt-Denkmal typically takes about 30 to 60 minutes, allowing time for reflection and photography.

 Is photography allowed?